What is IDaaS?

 IDaaS stands for Identity-as-a-Service and most commonly provides a cloud-based authentication service.
 The full definition of IDaaS can refer to broader Identity and Access Management (IAM) capabilities and services deployed to the cloud as SaaS (Software-as-a-Service managed by a third party).
 For this reason, IDaaS is also called SaaS-delivered IAM by Gartner or even just IAM as a service.

-As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within networks, applications, and digital services.
-IAM is used to ensure users are who they claim to be, and have access only to the applications, services or resources that they have the right to access.
-As with IAM, the term IDaaS covers both internal (employee IAM) system identities and external (CIAM, Customer IAM) system identities.
+As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within enterprise networks, applications, and digital services.
+IAM is used to ensure users are who they claim to be, and have secure access only to the applications, services or resources that they have the right to access.
+As with IAM, the term IDaaS covers both internal system identities (workforce IAM) and external system identities (CIAM or Customer IAM).

 So, let’s look at some key questions around IDaaS for use in cloud-based IAM and CIAM scenarios – including identity service capabilities, the drivers behind adoption, and why organisations may choose this Software-as-a-Service Identity & Access Management method.

 IDaaS covers a range of identity management capabilities, and typically includes essential, standardised features like simple customer registration / login screens, Multi-factor Authentication (MFA), Single Sign-On (SSO) (see this blog on What is SSO?), and self-service user account management.

 It can also make it much simpler to support existing third party verified digital identities from third party Identity Providers (IdPs) like Banks, national IDs and other identity schemes to use as strong verification and authentication methods.

 Other Identity Providers like Google, Facebook, LinkedIn, etc can be supported to offer frictionless “sign in with…” authentication methods, but note that these identities are not verified to a strong standard.